 - Encouragement for inventors and startups

-The budgetary cost to get a patent is about $7000 to $20,000.
-This represents the overall cost to get a patent from patent pendency (i.e., filing of a patent application) to issuance of a patent.
-The budgetary cost to get patent pending status on your invention is about $5,000 to $10,000.
-This cost includes the cost of preparing a comprehensive explanation of your invention and filing it with the United States Patent and Trademark Office.
+The overall budgetary cost to secure a granted patent would be around $7000 to $20,000.
+This represents the overall cost to get a patent from patent pendency (i.e., filing of a patent application), through examination and issuance of a patent.

 - The complexity of the invention,

-The cost of a patent application in general is a function of the complexity of the invention.
-The more complex the invention, the higher the patent cost, and vice versa.
-We would have to spend more time to include all of the details into the patent application for a complex invention.
-This is a simplistic way to understand the cost of a patent application and would not always be true.
-Sometimes, the simplest of inventions may cost more than a complex invention.
+However, sometimes, the simplest of inventions may cost more than a complex invention.
 Let me explain.
 When an invention is complex, the patent attorney does not need to work as hard to set up the structure of the patent application.
-When the invention is very simple, we may need to take extra time to understand all of the nuanced benefits of the invention and to describe those aspects so that the true benefits and the structure does not get lost in the invention’s simplicity.
+In contrast, when the invention is very simple, a patent attorney may need to take extra time to understand all of the nuanced benefits of the invention.
+Because the benefits are nuanced, the patent attorney needs to spend more time describing these aspects so that the true benefits and the structure of the invention do not get lost in the invention’s simplicity.

-The cost of a patent application has a lot to do with the goals of the inventor.
+The goals of the inventor is probably the single biggest factor to patent costs.
 For example, if the inventor wants to secure as much patent protection on the invention as possible, this would make the task of preparing a suitable patent application significantly more difficult.
 The work involved to give the inventor what they want may involve: